Potato Salad Without Eggs

 This simple Potato Salad made without eggs is perfect for a quick summer side dish that is tangy, creamy, and slightly sweet.
-This recipe is gluten-free, dairy-free, and vegan-friendly.
+Make this recipe easily in an Instant Pot or on the stovetop.

 Why You Need This Recipe